 In Liston’s study, over one thousand fMRI scans of both depressed and non-depressed individuals were analyzed.
 For each subject, the researchers analyzed 258 brain areas, measuring how strong the connections were within each area of the brain.
 Researchers found that one brain area, called the subgenual cingulate cortex, has unusually strong connections with other regions of the brain in people who are depressed.
 This conclusion led Liston and his team to identify four subtypes of depression.
 The first two subtypes tend to exhibit more fatigue, while the other two subtypes exhibit more restlessness.

 This subtyping has implications for both pharmaceutical treatment and different types of therapy.
 For example, Liston and his colleagues found that individuals that experienced more fatigue with their depression were more likely to benefit from a newer therapy called transcranial magnetic stimulation, or TMS.
 This method produces small electrical currents in certain areas of the brain, and is usually reserved for individuals who haven’t been responsive to antidepressants.
 However, because of the identification of different subtypes of depression, Liston and his team are hoping to be able to tell which individuals will not be responsive to antidepressants at all.
-He is then hoping to develop a method where the physician could scan the patient’s brain through fMRI and target the under stimulated areas of the brain with more specificity.
+He is then hoping to develop a method where the physician could scan the patient’s brain through fMRI and target the under-stimulated areas of the brain with more specificity.

 This new avenue of treatment and therapy will open up more avenues to treatment than just antidepressants and therapy.
-Hopefully, more Americans will be able to find treatment that is tailored to their specific depression symptoms, and less individuals will continue to suffer in silence.
+Hopefully, more Americans will be able to find treatment that is tailored to their specific depression symptoms, and fewer individuals will continue to suffer in silence.

 Drysdale, A. T., Grosenick, L., Downar, J., Dunlop, K., Mansouri, F., Meng, Y., … Liston, C. (2016).
 Resting-state connectivity biomarkers define neurophysiological subtypes of depression.
 Nature Medicine, 23(1), 28-38. doi:10.1038/nm.4246